apache/lucene-site/content/pages/community.md

 ## Support ##

-The Solr Community provides user support for free through the [solr-user mailing list](#mailing-lists-irc) and other channels mentioned here.
+The Solr Community provides user support for free through the [users mailing list](#mailing-lists-irc) and other channels mentioned here.
 There are also a number of external companies and professionals ready to help, see the user-maintained list at [cwiki.apache.org/confluence/display/solr/Support](https://cwiki.apache.org/confluence/display/solr/Support).